biorack/metatlas/docs/Targeted_Analysis.md

 ### Key Bindings

 `l` or right arrow - next compound-adduct pair

-`h' or left arrow - previous compound-adduct pair
+`h` or left arrow - previous compound-adduct pair

-`k` or up arrow - next MSMS reference for this compound-adduct pair `j` or down arrow - previous MSMS reference for this compound-adduct pair `x` - sets the remove radio button
+`k` or up arrow - next MSMS reference for this compound-adduct pair

+`j` or down arrow - previous MSMS reference for this compound-adduct pair

+`x` - sets the remove radio button

-`m` - steps through the similar compound-adduct pairs and matches the RT bounds to those of the similar compound-adduct pair `z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot by 5 `s` - toggles on/off the red and blue shading of EIC plot that show RT ranges for similar compounds
+`m` - steps through the similar compound-adduct pairs and matches the RT bounds to those of the similar compound-adduct pair

+`z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot by 5

+`s` - toggles on/off the red and blue shading of EIC plot that show RT ranges for similar compounds